 The access to all the colors means that you are able to play any creature with synergizes with her.
 Some examples of fun cards are:

 Druids’ Repository is insane in this deck.
 Each of your attacking creatures gives you mana.
-If you have Najleela in play and you attack with five or more creatures you basically get infinite attacks and infinite mana.
-(If you’re creatures don’t die in combat, of course.)
+If you have Najleela in play, and you attack with five or more creatures, you basically get infinite attacks and infinite mana.
+(If your creatures don’t die in combat, of course.)

 Mindblade Render makes excellent use of Najeela’s first ability of creating warriors.
 Damage dealt by warriors is now also card draw.